March 13 - 20, 2020

 So many people have said they’d like to experience a Vietnam ride like the ones we show on our social media, so we’re planning our next one and taking everyone with us!
-10 spots are available on each of our rides through incredible Vietnam.
-We’ll ride the Ho Chi Minh Trail, the Hai Van Pass, plus little known roads that are way better than any of the ones the tourists know!
+10 spots are available for our March ride through incredible Vietnam.
+We’ll ride the Ho Chi Minh Trail, the Hai Van Pass, plus little-known roads that are way better than any of the ones the tourists know!
 You’ll ride beaches, dirt roads through tiny villages and experience the real Vietnam as a small group of riders, not as a bus load of tourists.

 We’ve done a number of rides with our partners Hoi An Motorbike Adventures over the years and they’ve all been amazing.
 Together we have planned a ride to show some of the best bits of the rides we’ve done before, with some exclusive changes and inclusions that we feel will make this trip even better.

-Our tour will be lead by an English speaking expat guide with years of experience and local knowledge who follows our mantra of “take the long way home”.
+Our tour will be led by an English-speaking expat guide with years of experience and local knowledge who follows our mantra of “take the long way home”.
 These guys know we love to ride and are way more interested in bike time than sipping cocktails by the pool, so the itinerary we have planned together does away with some of the rest times they usually include.
 This means we can ride more of the insane roads available in Vietnam.

 Starts and ends in Hoi An, Vietnam

 Nearest International Airport - Danang (transfers to Hoi An arranged)

 A$2250 per rider (Single Room)